guyleonchen/Guyleonchen/README.md

 ---

 ### AI Cybersecurity Projects
- Projects built with React and AI-assisted tools to improve security awareness and phishing detection.
+ Projects builtt with AI-assisted tools to improve security awareness and phishing detection.

 **AI Cybersecurity Game (LovableAI)**
 - Interactive game to train users on phishing detection and safe communication.